Topological field theories on open-closed $r$-spin surfaces: Combinatorial models for r -spin surfaces

 In this section we will briefly develop the relevant extensions of the models for $r$-spin surfaces appearing in \cite{Runkel:2018:rs}, \cite{Dyckerhoff:2015csg}, and \cite{Stern:2016stft}, as well as the relation between them.
 Throughout, we will maintain the convention established above, namely that a \textsl{surface} is an oriented 2-dimensional $\langle 2\rangle$-manifold.

 Given that the model of \cite{Dyckerhoff:2015csg,Stern:2016stft} is designed for use with punctures, rather than free boundary circles, we first briefly establish the relations between these two constructions.
-Throughout, we will assume $0<r<\infty$, excluding the case of the universal cover.
+Throughout, we will assume $0\le r<\infty$; only in Section~\ref{sec:str-graph} we exclude the case $r=0$ of the universal cover for notational convenience.

 \begin{defn} Given a surface with boundary parametrization, we will call a component of the free boundary which does not meet the parameterized boundary a \textsl{free circle}.
 We call a surface with boundary parametrization \textsl{whole} if it has no free circles.